vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I create a marketplace with multiple merchants?

-We sometimes get questions whether Vipps can support a marketplace or a hopping center, with multiple merchants.
+We sometimes get questions whether Vipps can support a marketplace or a shopping center, with multiple merchants.
 The answer is: That depends.
 It may not be as straight-forward as expected, and some typical questions are covered elsewhere in this FAQ: